BBQ

 They call it "nigu" instead of BBQ

-We've been calling it BBQ up until now, but the people of Tsugaru actually call it "nigu ."
-Of course, this is just a corrupted version of "niku" (meat), but it's a pretty bold way of calling it.
-Every household in Aomori Prefecture has a BBQ grill, so on a nice day, all it takes "nigu yari na" (I want to have a BBQ) and you're ready to have a BBQ in no time.
+Up until now, I've been calling it BBQ, but actually, people in Tsugaru call it"nigu."
+Of course, this is just a corrupted form of the word "niku" (meat), but it's a pretty bold way of saying it, isn't it?
+Every household in Aomori Prefecture has a BBQ grill, and on a nice day, all you have to do"I want to have some nigu,"and you're ready to have a BBQ.

 Mainly pork innards and sagari